desmos-labs/desmjs/docs/docs/packages/walletconnect-v2.md

   open(uri: string, onCloseCb: () => void) {
     // Show the QR code to the user.
     // uri - Uri to be displayed as QR Code
-    // onCloseCb - callback to be called when the ui is closed.
+    // onCloseCb - callback to be called when the user closes the UI.
   },
   close() {
     // Close the QR code ui.